guumaster/random-collections/KRE-notes.md.md

 Before showing the app, I will tell you about some basic concept that we defined in order to simplify all the underlying complexity.

-Today we won't stop much on the technical details and requirements on this presentation in order to focus on all the features of Konstellation.
+Today we won't stop much on the technical details and requirements in order to focus on the main features of Konstellation.

 From the beginning we've designed our tool as a Cloud Native Application.
 So it was easy to pick Kubernetes as our foundation layer.
 This alone gives us lots of advantages out-of-the-box, cloud vendor agnostic, easy orchestration, distribution, monitoring, and lot more.